everimus/everimus/README.md

-- 👋 Hi, I’m @everimus
+- 👋 Hi, We are @everimus
-- 👀 I’m interested in ansible, automation, containerization
+- 👀 We are interested in ansible, automation, containerization
-- 📫 How to reach me devops@everimus.com
+- 📫 How to reach us: devops@everimus.com